HumanCellAtlas/dcp-cli/docs/OpenAPIExamples.rst

 download()
 ------------------------

 Download a bundle to the local filesystem as a directory.
-By default, all data and metadata files are downloaded to cache / filestore directory called '.hca'.
+By default, all data and metadata files are downloaded to a cache/filestore directory called ``.hca``.

 .. note::
   A version is a timestamp in RFC3339 format that keeps track of the most recent iteration of a bundle/file.

   A bundle consists of many different data files.

-Example bundle (use get_bundle()):
+Example bundle (see ``get_bundle()`` method):
 ::
   {
     "bundle": {